pungkula1337anka/Voice-Stuff/duck-TV/README.md

 <br>
 Make sure you have the movie your searching for in a folder in the directory you defined in the `media_controller.py` file.  <br>

-If the service call is successful, there problem is probably in the custom sentence file, try adjusting it. <br>
+If the service call is successful, the problem is probably in the custom sentence file, try adjusting it. <br>
 <br>
 <br>